vipulnaik/diet-exercise-health/events/2024/2024-07-12-tdap-vaccine-booster-dose.md

 that stated that the intended processing time was 2:51 PM.
 I then waited for my vaccine dose.

+### Waiting before vaccine (2:40 PM to 2:52 PM)

+Over this time period, I was waiting outside the vaccination room.
+While waiting, I went through the booklet provided by Walgreens.
+It described the medication as Boostrix 0.5ml IM PFS (10 pack) with directions to "administer 0.5ml in the muscle".

 ### Vaccine (2:52 PM to 2:54 PM)

 I was called into the room to get my vaccine at 2:52 PM.
 I went